-- 1. The present Study and Examination Code of Palacký University Olomouc (hereinafter referred to as "the Code") stipulates the rules for studying in programmes of study accredited at Palacký University Olomouc (hereinafter referred to as "UP") and the decision-making regarding the rights and obligations of students. - 2.
-The Code is mainly based on Act No. 111/1998 Sb., on higher education institutions and on the amendment and modification of other acts, as amended (hereinafter referred to as "the Act") and the Constitution of UP. - 3.
-The Code shall be binding upon UP, its constituent parts, students, all academic staff as well as staff in charge of administrative affairs relating to study, and any other persons defined in the provisions of the present Code. - 4.
-If the present Code provides for the possibility to regulate certain issues be means of the Rector's directive, then such directives shall also be binding upon the persons defined in Paragraph 3. - 5.
-If the present Code provides for the possibility to regulate certain issues by the means of the Dean's directive, then such directives shall also be binding upon the respective faculty, students enrolled for study in a programme of study implemented by such a faculty, and for the academic staff and staff in charge of administrative affairs relating to study working at such a faculty.
-In relation to meeting the requirements of a specific course (Article 7 (2)) directives of the Dean of the faculty implementing the programme of study, which includes such an course subject, shall also be binding upon the student.
+- 1. This Study and Examination Code of Palacký University Olomouc (hereinafter referred to as "the Code") stipulates the rules for studying in programmes of study accredited at Palacký University Olomouc (hereinafter referred to as "UP") and the decision-making regarding the rights and obligations of students. - 2.
+The Code is based, without limitation, on Act No. 111/1998 Sb., on higher education institutions and on the amendment and modification of other acts, as amended (hereinafter referred to as "the Act") and the Constitution of UP. - 3.
+The Code is binding upon UP, its constituent parts, students, all academic staff as well study administration staff, and any other persons referred to in the provisions of this Code. - 4.
+If this Code provides for the possibility to regulate certain issues be means of a UP policy, then such a policy will also be binding on the persons defined in Paragraph 3.
+Such UP policies may not regulate the rights and obligations of the persons under Paragraph 3 in excess of the authority conferred hereunder. - 5.
+If permitted by this Code, certain areas may be regulated by policies issued by UP faculties. - 6.
+If this Code provides for the possibility to regulate certain issues by a faculty policy, then such a policy will also be binding on the respective faculty, students enrolled for study in a programme of study implemented by such a faculty, and for the academic staff and study administration staff working at such a faculty.
+In relation to meeting the requirements of a specific course (Article 7(2)) policies of the faculty implementing the programme of study, which includes such an optional course, are also be binding on the student.
+Such faculty policies may not regulate the rights and obligations of the persons under Paragraph 3 in excess of the authority conferred hereunder.

-Article 2 Definition of Terms
+Article 2 Definitions of Terms

-- 1. A student of UP shall mean a person enrolled for study in any programme of study implemented at UP, including persons studying at UP as part of an exchange programme or other form of international cooperation.
-If the programme of study is implemented by more faculties of UP, an agreement of the respective deans shall determine the faculty at which the student is enrolled.
+- 1. A student of UP means a person enrolled for study in any programme of study implemented at UP, including persons studying at UP as part of an exchange programme or another form of international cooperation.
 A participant in a lifelong education programme under Section 60 of the Act is not a student. - 2.
-An electronic study records system shall mean a system providing basic database support for studies at UP, including all of its component software and user functions.
-Details regarding the electronic study records system shall be determined be means of the Rector's directive. - 3.
-A programme of study shall mean the programme of study as defined in the institutional accreditation or an accreditation of the programme of study approved under Section 78 et seq. of the Act by the National Higher Education Accreditation Authority or an accreditation based on a decision of the Internal Evaluation Board.
-A programme of study shall also mean the programme of study as defined in the accreditation of the respective programme of study granted by the Ministry of Education, Youth and Sports (hereinafter the "Ministry").
+An electronic study records system means a system of basic study-related databases at UP, including all of its component software and user functions.
+A UP policy will determine further details regarding the electronic study records system. - 3.
+A programme of study means the programme of study as defined in the institutional accreditation or an accreditation of the programme of study approved under Section 78 et seq. of the Act by the National Higher Education Accreditation Authority or an accreditation based on a decision of the Internal Evaluation Board.
+A programme of study also means the programme of study as defined in the accreditation of the respective programme of study granted by the Ministry of Education, Youth and Sports (hereinafter the "Ministry").
 As long as the accreditation granted by the Ministry lasts, the respective programmes of study continue to be subdivided into fields of study.